Malcev Completions, Hodge Theory, and Motives: Hodge theory and motives

 \subsection{Variations of Hodge structures}

-We now move on to the weak theory of enriched local systems $\clg{E}(\blank) = \MHS(\blank)$ given by \emph{admissible variations of mixed Hodge structures}.
+We start with weak theory of enriched local systems $\clg{E}(\blank) = \MHS(\blank)$ given by \emph{admissible variations of mixed Hodge structures}.
 (See, for example,~\cite[Ch.~10,14]{peters-steenbrink}.)
-In this context, we denote the corresponding fundamental group (previously $\pi_1^{\clg{E}}(X, x)$) by $\pi_1^\rom{Hdg}(X, x)$ and call it the \emph{Hodge fundamental group}.
+Let $X \in \SmVar_k$ and let $x \in X(\C)$.\footnote{ In this setting, $x$ doesn't need to be rational, as $\clg{E}(\Spec k) = \clg{E}(\Spec \C)$. } In this context, we denote the corresponding fundamental group (previously $\pi_1^{\clg{E}}(X, x)$) by $\pi_1^\rom{Hdg}(X, x)$ and call it the \emph{Hodge fundamental group}.
 The representations of the Hodge fundamental group are called \emph{local systems of Hodge origin}, and form a full subcategory of the category $\Loc(X)$ of local systems, see Def.~\ref{defn:E-fund}.
 They are exactly those local systems that arise as subquotients of local systems underlying admissible variations of mixed Hodge structures.

 Over the point, we get the category $\MHS$ of graded-polarisable mixed Hodge structures.
-We call the Tannaka dual group $H$ of $\MHS$ the \emph{Hodge group}, and its maximal pro-reductive quotient $H_\rom{red}$ the \emph{pure Hodge group}.
-The semi-simple objects in $\MHS(X)$ are the polarisable variations of (non-mixed) Hodge structures, and they form the full subcategory $\HS(X)$ of what we'll call \emph{pure variations}.
-In particular, the pure Hodge group is the Tannaka dual of the category $\HS$ of polarisable pure Hodge structures.
+We call the Tannaka dual group $H$ of $\MHS$ the \emph{Hodge group}.